open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 Setting span kinds according to this table allows analysis tools to interpret spans and relationships between them without the need for additional semantic hints.

+### Span status

+Refer to the [Recording Errors](/docs/general/recording-errors.md) document for details on how to record span status.

 ### Trace structure

 #### Producer spans